 - Rewatch Bonus: The story of how Ned lost his arm from picking up a live grenade in Vietnam would later come back in "The Mexican Staring Frog Of Southern Sri Lanka".
 The boys don't seem to notice.

 - Running Gag: Jimbo, Ned and the kids assuming the volcano's rumbling is something else.

 - Skewed Priorities: When Stan and Cartman aim guns at each other, Jimbo stops them because "That's dangerous!
 You're gonna spill your beers!"

-- Take That: When the other kids don't find Scuzzlebutt having Patrick Duffy for a leg scary, Cartman retorts, "Haven't you seen Step by Step?"
+- When the other kids don't find Scuzzlebutt having Patrick Duffy for a leg scary, Cartman retorts, "Haven't you seen Step by Step?"